Apple With Carrot And Raisins. A nutritious meal for babies 8 months and above.

 Raisins are dried grapes.
 They can be a very nutritious addition to a baby’s diet.
 Raisins are high in potassium and iron.
 They are also rich in calcium and fiber.

 Hence adding little raisins to your baby’s food relieve constipation.
 Other benefits include maintaining bone health, cancer prevention and helps in absorption of other proteins, vitamins, and minerals.

 When buying raisins for baby food, it’s better to go for organic ones.
 Raisins are dried grapes, and imported grapes appear on the Environmental Working Group’s list of the ‘Dirty Dozen‘ – which contain the 12 foods found most frequently to contain pesticide residues.

 Also, organically produced raisins do not contain sulfites which are used to maintain raisins color.
 These can sometimes cause allergic reactions.

 So, with little caution Raisins can be a wonderful addition to your baby’s diet.

-- Once raisins get plump, and apple and carrot get tender, turn of the heat.
+Once raisins get plump, and apple and carrot get tender, turn off the heat.

 Talk to your baby’s Pediatrician before starting any new food.